mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/01/Day-133/">June 01, 2017</a></small></div>
-<p><strong>The White House will stop answering questions about the Trump-Russia investigation</strong>.
+<p><strong>The White House will stop answering questions about the Trump-<a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 Spicer told reporters that any future questions about the investigation would be addressed by Trump's personal lawyer. (<a href="http://thehill.com/homenews/administration/335818-white-house-to-stop-taking-questions-about-trump-russia-investigation">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/31/Day-132/">May 31, 2017</a></small></div>
 <p><strong>Comey will testify publicly about Trump pressuring him to end his investigation into Flynn's ties to Russia</strong>.
-Comey will appear before the Senate Intelligence Committee and is expected to confirm that Trump confronted him over the Russia investigations.
+Comey will appear before the Senate Intelligence Committee and is expected to confirm that Trump confronted him over the <a href="/trump-russia-investigation/">Russia investigation</a>s.
 Mueller and Comey discussed parameters to ensure his testimony won’t hurt the special counsel’s investigation.
 It will be Comey's first time speaking in public since Trump unexpectedly fired him. (<a href="http://www.cnn.com/2017/05/31/politics/fbi-comey-testimony/">CNN</a> / <a href="https://www.wsj.com/articles/comey-to-testify-publicly-before-senate-intelligence-committee-1496255738">Wall Street Journal</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/31/Day-132/">May 31, 2017</a></small></div>
-<p><strong>The House Intelligence Committee issued seven subpoenas.</strong> Four are related to the Russia investigation – Michael Flynn and Trump's personal attorney Michael Cohen, and their businesses.
+<p><strong>The House Intelligence Committee issued seven subpoenas.</strong> Four are related to the <a href="/trump-russia-investigation/">Russia investigation</a> – Michael Flynn and Trump's personal attorney Michael Cohen, and their businesses.
 The other three – to NSA, FBI, CIA – are related to how and why the names of Trump's associates were "unmasked." (<a href="https://www.wsj.com/articles/house-intelligence-committee-said-to-have-issued-seven-subpoenas-in-russia-probe-1496261435">Wall Street Journal</a>)</p>